immarisabel/lingo-wordgame/README.md

 - I will be working now on the scores.
 But I figured I might need to start with user storing.
 This will be a good practice on how to implement database, storing data, accessing the data and updating it.
 I got a new job finally so I will be realistic about my timeline.
 Hence a bit over a month should be ok to learn how databases work with Java.

 **TO DO:**
+- [ ] fix the loop to not ask again the difficulty nor try again but continue until player presses end game on GIU
 - [ ] Integrate a database
 - [ ] Register User name in database
 - [ ] Score per guess 10